 - Post-graduate certificates with Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner specialties

-- Doctor of Nursing Practice (DNP) degree to prepare graduates to function at the highest level of nursing practice
+- Doctor of Nursing Practice (DNP) degree

 This course is intended to advance the role of theory in knowledge development and its relationship to nursing research, practice, and administration.
 Students will develop critical theoretical analytical skills using selected grand and middle range theories within the discipline of nursing and theoretical work from other disciplines.
 Specifically, the content will examine the development of nursing theory, including relevant nursing theories such as rural nursing theory, complexity theory, synergy theory, adult learning theories, among others.
 Theory is understood as essential to nursing science and based on culturally competencies and ethical principles.

 Students will examine selected issues that affect community health care for rural populations for nursing roles in case management or as a clinical nurse leader.
 The organization and financing of health care for rural populations will receive considerable attention.
 The advanced practice nurse case manager or clinical nurse leader student will gain understanding of the development of health care policy and the ethical, political, economic, sociocultural, and technological forces influencing the delivery of care.